djsudduth/wspr-reports/README.md

 5. View of reporter callsigns by distance, GOES flux
 6. Mean of the trending slopes and variancesof SNR reports by map direction from your location (+slopes - trending stronger, -slopes - weaker)

+Data is saved as .csv files in the script directory.

 ## notes
 Note that wspr SNRs vary by a standard deviation of typically around 2.0+ even when xray flux is low and steady.
 This is independent of distance.
 Example: